Men's and Women's Divisions Rule Clarifications:

 Juniors Division Rule Clarifications:

 The Juniors division is for any youth who are currently 17 and younger.
 One boy must be 14 or younger to play with another male in this and any other coed division.
-Two girls may play together on July 5.
-Juniors divisions will be played on a women's height net on July 5 and September 1.
+Two girls may play together on July 3.
+Juniors divisions are played on a women's height net.

 Parent-Child Division Rule Clarifications:

-This division on Saturday, July 5th, is open to any gender parent and child (14 years old or younger).
+This division on Saturday, July 3rd and September 19th, is open to any gender parent and child (14 years old or younger).
 Parents with youth over 14 are encouraged to play in the Novice division.
 The Parent-Child division will be played on a women's height net with the short (8m x 8m) court.
 Participation prizes will be given to every child.

 The parent-child division is for the purpose of the child to have a positive experience and to get as many touches on the ball as possible.
 It is not for the purpose of the parent to dominate the match.
 As our children get bigger, and they express an interest in the sport of volleyball, we want to give them a division that they can participate in and not feel intimidated.
 That is why the parent-child division was developed.